Clare Carter

 What might be my next step?

-If you have read this far, and are wondering if we may be a good fit to work together, I would be delighted to offer you a 30 minute Zoom session or phone call to answer any questions you may have.
-This will be free of charge with no obligation to proceed with counselling.
+If you are wondering whether we might be a good fit to work together, I offer a free 30-minute phone or Zoom conversation to answer any questions you may have and help you decide whether counselling with me feels right with no obligation to proceed.

 Training, qualifications & experience